WeblateOrg/weblate/docs/admin/config.rst

 .. hint::

-   This setting applies only to users which have not explictely chosen a commit e-mail.
+   This setting only applies to users which have not explicitly chosen a commit e-mail.

 .. seealso::